FeatureBaseDB/featurebase-docs/docs/cloud/cloud-databases/cloud-db-create-sample.md

 # How do I quickly evaluate FeatureBase at scale?
 {: .no_toc }

-The FeatureBase sample dataset contains 1 billion customer records with attributes that are commonly used for customer segmentation.
+{% include /cloud-db/cloud-sample-db-summary.md %}

-There are two methods to provision the database with an approximate duration of 10 minutes.
+There are two methods to provision the sample database with an approximate duration of 10 minutes.

 {% include page-toc.md %}

 ## Before you begin
+{: .no_toc }
 {% include /cloud/cloud-before-begin.md %}

 ## Provision a billion record database